nh-777/chaostoolkit-tutorials/01-chaostoolkit-getting-started/report/chaos-report-setup.md

 Now you can install the dependencies you will need for your own reports:

-`apt-get install texlive-latex-base texlive-fonts-recommended     texlive-fonts-extra texlive-latex-extra pdflatex`{{execute}}
+`apt-get install texlive-latex-base texlive-fonts-recommended     texlive-fonts-extra texlive-latex-extra`{{execute}}

+***NOTE:*** This may take a little while, and as you to respond with a `Y` to the disk space required.

-Now you're ready to run a chaos experiment and produce your report...
+With everything now set up, you're ready to run a chaos experiment and produce your report...